aurelia/framework/doc/article/en-US/the-aurelia-cli.md

         "exports": "$",
         "resources": [
           "css/bootstrap.css"
-        ]
+        ],
+        "copy": {
+          "fonts/glyphicons-halflings-regular.woff2": "../bootstrap/fonts/glyphicons-halflings-regular.woff2",
+          "fonts/glyphicons-halflings-regular.woff": "../bootstrap/fonts/glyphicons-halflings-regular.woff"
         }
+      }
     ]
   </source-code>
 </code-listing>

-Notice that we've added a `resources` array.
-Here we can provide a list of additional files to be included with the bundle.
+Notice that we've added a `resources` array and a `copy` object.
+In `resources` we can provide a list of additional files to be included with the bundle.
 These files are relative to the `path` designated above and must include the file extension.
 You can also use glob patterns in place of exact file names.
+In `copy` we can specify files to be copied to the output directory.
+This is very useful when working with libraries that load files via http, which is what Bootstrap does with font files.
+The `copy` object works as a 'from':'to' setup, where 'from' is the file you want to copy, and 'to' is the destination.
+Remember to always include the file extension.

 > Info
 > Remember that CSS bundled in this way is bundled as a text resource designed to be required in your view.
 To load the Bootstrap css file in a view, use `<require from="bootstrap/css/bootstrap.css"></require>`.
 Notice that the module name derives from combining the `name` property with the resource.